 Cancer vaccines – a new frontier in immuno-oncology

 Ever since their discovery more than 200 years ago, vaccines have helped revolutionise healthcare, especially when it comes to combatting deadly infectious diseases.
-As vaccine technology continues to advance, scientists are finding ways to harness it in the fight against one of the deadliest illness: cancer.
+As vaccine technology continues to advance, scientists are finding ways to implement it in the fight against one of the deadliest illnesses: cancer.

 In the 18th century, as the smallpox epidemic raged across Europe, scientists found that people who had previously been infected with cowpox, a milder version of smallpox, became resistant to the deadly disease.
 This observation led to the development of the world’s first vaccine by British physician and scientist Edward Jenner.